 A new report by real estate data source Zillow indicates that almost half of all homeowners under the age of 40 are underwater on their homes.
-Los Angeles bankruptcy attorneys aren’t shocked‚ but still such statistics are quite troubling.
+Woodland Hills bankruptcy attorneys aren’t shocked‚ but still such statistics are quite troubling.

 According to the latest report‚ the percentage of homeowners who owed more on their home than it was worth did fall slightly – from about 31.5 percent to about 31 percent.
 But of the estimated 15 million homeowners who were reported to be underwater in the first quarter of the year‚ a disproportionate number were under age 40.